lanl/miniRL/README.md

 2. ~/.exarl/config
 3. (site-packages dir)/exarl/config

-If you would like to run EXARL from outside the source directory, you may install the config files with exarl or copy them into EXARL's config directory in your home directory like so:
+If you would like to run miniRL from outside the source directory, you may install the config files with exarl or copy them into miniRL's config directory in your home directory like so:

 ```console